A Detailed One Month Budget in Austria For Travelers

 Transportation Budget in Austria

-Austria has a well-connected public transport system including buses, trains, and ferries and we used a lot of electric scooters for short-term travel!
+Austria has a well-connected public transit system including buses, trains, and ferries.
+We loved the availability of electric scooters for short-term travel!
 There wasn’t a single time we needed a ride share like Uber or wished we had a rental car.

-The Tourist Tax we paid at both of our month-long stays provided free transport within the region, and even transport to our destination upon arrival!
-We did have a few public transportation costs when we took a bus/train further than our free bus allowed, but it only totaled to aboutย โ‚ฌ65 per month.
+The Tourist Tax we paid at both of our month-long stays provided free transport within the region and even transport to our destination upon arrival!

 Transportation